JohannesBuchner/fastXSF/README.rst

 5. Not all models are differentiable.
 Reimplementing them in a differentiable language one by one is a significant effort with little recognition.
    Nevertheless, it has been and is being tried.
 Yet such reimplementations tend to fade out (see also 3ML astromodels).
 6. Inference parameter spaces are complicated, with multiple modes and other complicated degeneracies being common in X-ray spectral fitting.
-7. Bayesian model comparison is very nice to have.
+7. `Bayesian model comparison <https://ui.adsabs.harvard.edu/abs/2014A%26A...564A.125B/>`_ is powerful and we want it.

 Therefore, we want:

-1) Performant software package
+1) A performant software package
-2) Community packages from XSPEC
+2) All community packages from XSPEC
-3) Nested sampling
+3) Nested sampling for model comparison and robust parameter estimation
-4) Minimum maintainance effort
+4) Minimum package maintainance effort

 FastXSF does that.

-xspex&jaxspec do 1+4, xspec/sherpa+BXA does 2+3.
+xspex&jaxspec do 1, xspec/sherpa+BXA does 2+3.

 Approach
 --------